bostrom/ruuvi-on-aws/README.md

 This might hang on the SSL Certificate creation since it waits for it to become verified.
 To continue, add the verification records to your DNS and wait for the certificate to become verified (see below, and check the AWS console for this).
 Then re-run `terraform apply`.

+The Terraform outputs the EC2 instance's IP address (for SSH connections) and the ELB domain name where Grafana will be accessible (and InfluxDb on port 8086).

 ## The DNS part

-I'm using my own domain name configured in Namecheap, so to get the custom domain name working, I had to do this:
+I'm using my own domain name configured in Namecheap, so to get the custom domain name working, I had to do this in the Namecheap admin panel:

 - Add a CNAME to the DNS configuration for verifying the AWS certificate (instructions in the AWS console when Terraform has created it)
 - Add a CNAME which points to the ELB DNS name for the chosen subdomain (displayed as output from the Terraform script)